Save big (up to $1,875) on small business tools with our free membership, business.com+

 Heat regulation

-“The smart thermostat can also ‘learn’ our temperature preferences and the hours of their use so that we get our space to our liking, but only when we need to,” explained Doug Keller, a community manager at Payless Power, an energy price comparison site.
+• Smart thermostats: The latest wireless thermostats make temperature control far easier — no more relying on the last person out of the office to adjust the heat or AC.
+“The smart thermostat can also ‘learn’ our temperature preferences and the hours of their use so that we get our space to our liking, but only when we need to,” explained Doug Keller, former community manager at Payless Power.
+ENERGY STAR-certified smart thermostats save, on average, about 8 percent on heating and cooling costs or around $50 per year per household, so they can quickly pay for themselves.

 FYIDid you know

-Other ways to reduce your business's carbon footprint include going paperless whenever possible, using eco-friendly packaging for your products and cutting business travel emissions.
+Other simple ways to reduce your business's carbon footprint include going paperless, choosing eco-friendly packaging and reducing business travel.

 Equipment upgrades